SmoothSpatula/RoRRRandomizer/README.md

 2. Download this mod and extract it into the `ReturnOfModding/plugins` folder.
 3. The mod should now be loaded.
 Enjoy!

-* If you want to manually edit your config file, you can find in the `ReturnOfModding/config/RoRRRandomizer` folder.
+* If you want to manually edit your config file, you can it find in the `ReturnOfModding/config/RoRRRandomizer` folder.

 ## Special Thanks To
 * Molk for the idea